garand/sticky/README.md

 - `bottomSpacing`: Pixels between the page bottom and the element's bottom.
 - `className`: CSS class added to the element and its wrapper when "sticked".
 - `wrapperClassName`: CSS class added to the wrapper.
+- `stuckClassName`: CSS class added to wrapper when element is re-stuck to page.
+- `stickTo`: jQuery selector string of element at which point the sticky element should unstick from scrolling, re-stick to page.
+(May be passed as HTML5 data attribute on sticky element.)
+- `stickDelay`: Integer that is the number of pixels sticky element should scroll off screen before sticking to scroll.
+(May be passed as HTML5 data attribute on sticky element.)

 ## Methods